 Best ever banana flaxseed muffins that can be made from scratch in just 30 minutes.
 Packed with healthy ingredients such as banana, flaxmeal, and whole wheat flour, these muffins are a family favorite!

 These banana muffins make a quick, easy, and healthy choice for breakfast, snack, or dessert.
-Made from whole wheat and ground flaxseeds, they carry loads of nutrition and kids will love their decadent taste.
+Made from whole wheat and ground flaxseeds, they carry loads of nutrition and kids will love their decadent taste, similar to my healthy almond flour banana muffins.

 These banana flaxseed muffins are also toddler friendly.
 As bananas are the main ingredient of this dish, it comes with its natural sweetness, and I add agave or maple syrup for additional sweetness.